CloudEric/win-lgtm/README.md

 - Grafana for visualization
 - Tempo for trace storage
 - Prometheus for metric storage
+- cadvisor for container metrics

-While, LGTM implies using Mimir for metrics, it's based on Prometheus and is more widely supported.
+While, LGTM implies using Mimir for metrics, Prometheus is more widely supported.

 ### Storage requirements for production